 Fishing down the food chain (also known as fishing down the food web) is a concept used to describe the process of moving away from catching large fish (because they have become too scarce) and instead targeting progressively smaller and smaller fish until eventually non-fish species are targeted when all of the fish species have been completely removed.
 In these days of depleted fish stocks fishing down the food chain is a concept which has become increasingly relevant across the world.
-The phrase ‘fishing down the food web’ has been credited to the world-renowned French fisheries scientist Professor Daniel Pauly, whose co-authored paper Fishing Down Marine Food Webs coined this phrase when it was first published in 1998.
+The phrase ‘fishing down the food web’ has been credited to the world-renowned French fisheries scientist Professor Daniel Pauly, whose co-authored academic paper Fishing Down Marine Food Webs coined this phrase when it was first published in 1998.

 The basic idea behind fishing down the food chain is simple.
 In an unexploited (pristine) marine ecosystem there will be a balance between large, long lived predatory fish such as sharks and tuna, medium sized fish such as grouper and cod and smaller species which the large and medium fish prey on such as mackerel and squid.
 There will also be even smaller species forage species such as sandeels, herring, sprats and anchovy (which the mackerel prey on), as well as crustacean and shellfish species on the seabed.
 Fishing down the food chain happens when species are removed from this ecosystem in the order shown below.